Cost Sharing in Two-Sided Markets: Introduction

 \section{Introduction}

-The recent emergence of the sharing economy has brought renewed interest in the scientific community on studying two-sided markets where, notably, services are traded - such as ride-sharing services like Uber and Lyft and hospitality services like Airbnb.
-An important characteristic of such markets is the ability of a seller to offer the service to {\em multiple} buyers at the same time.
-For example, Uber Pool and Lyft Line typically assign a driver to multiple riders at the same time; similarly, a house on Airbnb can be offered to multiple tenants based on the specific requirements of each tenant.
+The recent emergence of sharing economy has brought renewed interest in the scientific community on studying two-sided markets where services are traded.
+One example of such markets are ride-sharing services like Uber and Lyft where one side of the market, i.e. drivers, provide a service to the other side of the market, namely riders.
+An important characteristic of such markets is the ability of a seller to offer service to {\em multiple} buyers at the same time.
+For example, Uber Pool and Lyft Line typically assign a driver to multiple riders at the same time; as long as the number of riders does not exceed the capacity of the car.
 This is in contrast to the one-to-one assignment that happens in other popular two-sided markets such as Amazon and Ebay.
+Central to the design of the above markets are the problems of price and wage computation as well as assignment of buyers to sellers.

-Central to the design of the above markets are the problems of price and wage computation as well as the assignment of the buyers to the sellers.
-One classical approach to these problems involving multiple buyers for the same service involves solving a {\em cost sharing} problem~\cite{DMRS18,DO17,GKL76,GKLRS07,MRS09,M99,MS01,RS09}.
+Consider a simpler one sided case where we have multiple buyers and one service provider.
 In such a case, a service provider incurs a cost $c(S)$ for serving a subset $S$ of its customers.
 In the case of ride-sharing, $c(S)$ is the cost incurred by a cab driver to serve the riders in $S$.
 Each rider $i$ values the ride $v_i$ which is known only to $i$.
-Any utility derived by the rider is $v_i - p_i$ where $p_i$ is the price charged to the rider for the ride.
-Depending on the pricing mechanism chosen by the ride-sharing platform, a rider has an incentive to misreport her value to derive higher utility.
-Thus, a cost sharing mechanism decides the assignment and the price each user pays.
+In this case, the utility derived by the rider is $v_i - p_i$ where $p_i$ is the price charged to the rider for the ride.
+Depending on the pricing mechanism chosen by the ride-sharing platform, a rider might have an incentive to misreport her value to derive higher utility.
+The solution to this problem involves solving a {\em cost sharing} problem~\cite{DMRS18,DO17,GKL76,GKLRS07,MRS09,M99,MS01,RS09}.
+A cost sharing mechanism first asks each buyer to report their value for being served and then decides the assignment as well as the price each user pays on the buyer side in a way that the cost of the seller is covered by the payments of the buyers.

 The reader may note that in the above {\em one-sided} setting, only the values of the users are private while the cost function $c(S)$ of the providers is known to the platform.
 In this study, we propose and study the {\em two-sided cost sharing} problem that generalizes the one-sided setting to the case where the costs are also private information to the sellers and the platform procures their services by offering wages.
+One challenge for such settings is designing a mechanism that can actually extract the true values and cost functions of buyers and sellers respectively.